 1. Hardware check FAQ:

 - When will the check be executed and what does it do?

 Currently, the Check is be active in all official SAP HANA releases beginning with SAP HANA Revision 18(for installation) and Revision 26(for upgrade).
 The check is a script that will be automatically called by the SAP HANA installer and will abort the installation process if it doesn't succeed.

 - Is there a way to disable the check?

-No. SAP HANA is an appliance and highly optimized for specificHardware configurations which have been deigned and tested together with our Hardware Partners.
-Outside of these validated configurations the SAP HANA Performance and stability can not beguaranteed.
+No. SAP HANA is an appliance and highly optimized for specificHardware configurations which have been designed and tested together with our Hardware Partners.
+Outside of these validated configurations the SAP HANA Performance and stability can not be guaranteed.

 2. What it means when the check fails.

 - When the check returns a 'not supported' result in either 'System Manufacturer','System Product Name','CPU Model','OS','Memory Total' or 'Core Count' please check the values against the SAP HANA Product Availability Matrix(PAM) which is located here: https://websmp106.sap-ag.de/pam (simply search for HANA).
 If your configuration is not listed please contact your Hardware vendor.